SirMekus/zam/ReadMe.md

 - ## **Updating or Creating Record**

 Sometimes we will like to update a record if the record/row exists in the database else insert it.
-You can do this by calling the `updateOrCreate()` method, passing a key-value array specifying the *where* clause - the column(s) and key(s) that makes each record unique - as the first argument; key-value array containing the table's **column-value** as second argument (what should be insert or created); and then an optional `table` as final argument.
+You can do this by calling the `updateOrCreate()` method, passing a key-value array specifying the *where* clause - the column(s) and key(s) that makes each record unique - as the first argument; key-value array containing the table's **column-value** as second argument (what should be inserted or created); and then an optional `table` as final argument.
 Example:

 ```php
 require_once 'path_to_vendor/autoload.php';